abiteofdata/K4-Groups/README.md

 # K4-Groups
 A collection of GAP code relating to construction and analysis of K4-solvable groups.
+Read about GAP [here.](https://www.gap-system.org/)

 ## Order of Elements
 As prime graphs are determined by the presence of orders of elements in a group, it is important to be able to retrieve the list of orders of elements of any given group.